 V₁ / T₁ = V₂ / T₂,

 How does this Charles' law calculator work?
-First, you need to insert three of the parameters, and the fourth one is calculated for you automatically.
+First, you need to insert three of the parameters, and the fourth is automatically calculated for you.
 Let's say we want to find the final volume, then the Charles' law formula yields:

 If you prefer to set the final volume and want to estimate the resulting temperature, then the equation of Charles' law changes to:

 advanced mode, you can also define the pressure and see how many moles of atoms or molecules there are in a container.